How Health Care Works Around the World

 There is no one-size-fits-all solution.

 Around the world, health-care systems differ widely.
 Countries adopt different systems to provide health care to their citizens, with different levels of government and private sector involvement.
-The crucial result is that the services exist—and that people can access and afford them.
-The spectrum of ways in which health care is delivered around the world can be gathered into four general categories, from universal coverage under fully funded national programs to no coverage at all, requiring individuals to pay for health care fully out of pocket.
+The crucial result is that the services exist effectively and safely—and that people can access and afford them.
+The spectrum of ways in which health care is delivered around the world can be gathered into four general categories, from universal coverage under fully funded national programs to no coverage at all, requiring individuals to pay for health care completely out of pocket.

 I. Universal coverage with single-payer system